LONDON (Reuters) - Lithium is the metal that will power the coming electric vehicle (EV) revolution.

 Lithium doesn’t offer such financing comfort.
 The London Metal Exchange (LME) has a potential contract in the works but it’s still months away and initial producer reaction has been cautious.

 The market’s current pricing remains opaque and fractured.
 Fastmarkets, the LME’s pricing partner, assesses 27 prices in the lithium production chain from hard-rock spodumene to high-purity lithium hydroxide.

 Lithium producers contend that even that level of coverage doesn’t capture the diversity of what is a bespoke product tailored for individual battery-maker specifications.

-How, the argument follows, can you “commoditize” what isn’t a commodity?
+How, the argument follows, can you “commoditise” what isn’t a commodity?

 This focus on semantics risks obscuring why any industrial sector needs future price visibility in the first place.

-“It comes down to price behavior,” according to Martin Abbott, former head of the LME and current head of globalCOAL, an online coal trading platform.
+“It comes down to price behaviour,” according to Martin Abbott, former head of the LME and current head of globalCOAL, an online coal trading platform.